 Will my health insurance cover me after an accident?

 Some drivers assume that their health insurance will cover all of their medical-related damages after a wreck, though this is not always the case.
 Your health insurance can cover your medical bills after an accident, though you are still responsible for your co-pays and deductible.
 Depending on your coverage, this can create thousands of dollars in medical bills.

 Further, health insurance does not cover lost wages and property damage, while UM coverage does.
 Thus, filing a claim with your own uninsured motorist coverage can cover medical bills you accumulate, help replace your lost wages, compensate you for property damage, and provide other coverage that your health insurance does not.

-Get Help after an Accident with an Uninsured Motorist in Georgia
+Get Help After An Accident Involving An Uninsured Motorist in Georgia